Concord Hospital (New Hampshire): Rankings & recognitions

-Concord Hospital is one of only three ranked regional medical centers in New Hampshire by U.S. News & World Report, and is currently ranked second in the state behind Dartmouth-Hitchcock Medical Center.
-In 2022, it was rated "high performing" in 7 procedures and conditions including lung cancer surgery, heart attack, heart failure, and kidney failure.
+In 2023, Concord Hospital did not meet the criteria to be regionally ranked by U.S. News Health for the first time in several years.
+It did, however, receive "high performance" ratings in hip replacement and knee replacement surgery.
+The hospital was recognized as one of "America's Best Maternity Hospitals" in 2024 by Newsweek, one of only two in the state to do so.

 Community benefits

 In fiscal year 2017, Concord Hospital invested $51,513,840 of its annual budget to provide community benefit programs and services, which included $26,970,136 to specifically respond to the community health needs identified in the most recent Capital Region Health Needs Assessment conducted in 2015.
 In addition, the Concord Hospital Trust provided $2,688,670 in funding to support the hospital's charitable mission and the needs of vulnerable populations for a total of charitable investment of more than $54 million.